morota/monthlyReports/_posts/2014-08-31-August-2014-Monthly-Report.md

 Many things were going on during my first month at UNL and I would not been able to survive without Google Calendar and Remember The Milk!
 Last but not least, my first payday on the 29th saved my life as I was earning zilch since I finished my Ph.D. three months ago.
-My tenure clock started ticking and I am going to enjoy my new job.
+My tenure clock has started ticking and I am excited to dive into this new challenge.